 CLIT1010.
-Ways of thinking about society and culture (6 credits) (This course is also offered to first year non-BA students for inter-Faculty broadening purposes.)
-This course introduces ways of thinking about culture and society in an international frame.
+Ways of thinking about culture and society (6 credits) This course introduces ways of thinking about culture and society in an international frame.
 "Culture" and "society" are familiar yet difficult terms.
 The main purpose of this class is to arrive at a sense of why each of them represents something important, something that speaks to everyday, real life and not just the dominant accounts of what is going on.
 It will introduce students to some of the key terms, techniques, and interpretive strategies that enable them to think about culture and society in complex ways.
 Thinking in this sense means being familiar with a range of concepts, issues, and "isms" and being able to relate them to other texts and problems.
 But to think is also to read.
 Thus we will also study the ways of reading in its broadest and narrowest senses - how we make sense of texts and problems and do "readings" of them.
 To do this we must place texts into their contexts and analyze them rhetorically.
 This includes the ability to do "practical criticism" or "close reading" - to make advanced sense of the words on the page, or what people actually say and do.
 Texts from China and elsewhere will illustrate these ways of thinking.
 These range from literary, popular, and historical texts to visual ones like film and architecture as well as the practices of everyday life.
 The common emphasis is on the ways of thinking that can then be carried over into later classes in Comparative Literature.
 Note: Students who want to major or minor in Comparative Literature are required to take CLIT1008 or CLIT1009 or CLIT1010.
 Assessment: 100% coursework.

-SECOND- AND THIRD-YEAR Students taking nine or more 6-credit courses in the department must normally have taken at least one of the first-year courses.
+SECOND AND THIRD YEAR Students taking nine or more 6-credit courses in the department must normally have taken at least one of the first-year courses.
 The following courses - or from time to time other courses - will be offered, as teaching arrangements permit.
-Second and Third-year Courses CLIT2001.
-Comparative studies of narratives: Telling stories across cultures, genres, and media (6 credits) This course will primarily investigate western critical concepts and theories that have informed the study of narratives.
+CLIT2001.
+Comparative studies of literary and visual narratives (6 credits) This course will primarily investigate western critical concepts and theories that have informed the study of narratives.
 It will introduce students to a variety of narrative forms found in literature, film, and popular texts from different times and cultures.
 We will examine some of the ways in which critics and theorists interpret the aesthetic, psychological, and philosophical aspects of narrative.
 The course is divided into three sections: the mechanics of narrative, forms and intertextuality, and different critical approaches to the study of narrative.
-Through these three modules, we will chart the earlier moment of structuralism and how it was challenged by poststructuralist and postmodernist approaches to narrative study, culminating in the recent phase of the cultural turn.
-Topics to be explored include story and discourse, narrative time and space, the social functions of narrative texts, the relationship of ideology and narrative form, and the circulation of cultures.
+Through these three modules, we will chart the earlier moment of structuralism and how it was challenged by poststructuralist and postmodernist approaches to be explored include story and discourse, narrative time and space, the social functions of narrative texts, the relationship of ideology and narrative form, and the circulation of cultures.
 Note: This is a compulsory course for those who want to major in Comparative Literature.
+Students who have not declared major in Comparative Literature will only be admitted if the class quota allows.
+Students should take it in their second year.
 Prerequisite: CLIT1008 or CLIT1009 or CLIT1010.